-Maybe is the answer to that question.
 Let’s take a look at some of the benefits and considerations you need to think about.
-Slow feeders can be great horse management tools, with many possible benefits for you horse:
+Slow feeders can be great horse management tools, with many possible benefits for your horse:

--More natural approach to feeding, mimics grazing.
-Slow feeders are designed to let you horse get one or two slivers of hay at a time, so eating one flake can take hours and hours!
+- A more natural approach to feeding that mimics grazing.
+Slow feeders are designed to let your horse get one or two slivers of hay at a time, so eating one flake can take hours and hours!

--Can help to manage boredom and boredom associated vices, like cribbing.
-If you horse is munching all day, there’s much less time to eat fencing or crib on shelters and waterers.
+- Can help to manage boredom and boredom associated vices, like cribbing.
+If your horse is munching all day, there’s much less time to eat fencing or crib on shelters and waterers.

--Is your horse shod or barefoot?
-Any mesh bag or similar net type slow feeder that is on the ground or ground level should not be used around shod horses.
+- Is your horse shod or barefoot?
+Any mesh bag or similar net-type slow feeder that is on the ground or ground level should not be used around shod horses.
 At all.
-The box type of slow feeders are best for shod horses.
+The box type of slow feeders is best for shod horses.

 This slow feeder is designed for pellets, cubes, and fortified feeds.

--Is your horse fed one type of hay or several types?
-If you feed a mix of hays, you will need to figure out how to “mix” them so your horse gets the same amounts he’s used to over time.
+- Is your horse fed one type of hay or several types?
+If you feed a mix of hays, you will need to figure out how to “mix” them in your feeder so your horse gets the same amounts he’s used to over time.

 What have your slow feeder experiences been?